Learn About the Biological Differences in A.D.D. Brains

-New studies using a variety of different technologies show interesting differences in the brains of people with A.D.D.
+New studies using a variety of different technologies show interesting differences in the A.D.D. brains.

 - Electroencephalogram (EEG) studies taking readings from the surface of the scalp reveal slower overall electrical activity.

 - SPECT (single-photon emission computed tomography), which can look at deeper structures, have found reduced blood flow in the brain’s frontal area and limbic system, areas that are important for impulse inhibition, when the person with A.D.D. is under stress.
 This may explain the impulsiveness of children with A.D.D.
 Blood flow was also decreased in the area of the striatum, the part of the brain that processes motor inhibition.
 This may contribute to hyperactivity.

 - PET (positron emission tomography) scans to study the brains of adults who were diagnosed with A.D.H.D. in childhood.
 A PET scan measures the rate of glucose metabolism in the brain, and indirect measurement of brain activity.
 PET scanning showed decreased glucose metabolism (that is, less activity) in the frontal region of the brain in the A.D.H.D. group.
 This suggests that people with A.D.H.D. process information differently, especially in the frontal lobe.
 This area of the brain, called the executive area, processes incoming information and selects out which information is relevant to the person, what needs to be acted on, and what should be ignored.
 To a child who has A.D.D., all information may seem equally important – the noise of the car passing by and the teacher’s lecture.
 His brain can’t selectively tune in to the teacher’s visual and verbal instructions while tuning out classroom and outside noises.